features

 Therefore, usually our first step is to transform the rational function to look like

 And, again, we will be able to obtain a product of linear factors with the addition of complex numbers.
 With real numbers we can get these products to consist only of linear and irreducible quadratics.
-However, this discussion is about the roots of the polynomial.
-Therefore, we will ignore the quadratic factors and leave those for a later discussion.
+Therefore, we will leave factors of irreducible quadratics to the next course.

 Finally, we would like to clean up the factors and group them together